Updated: June 2026

 Regional Demographic Change

 Population declined in most regions of the province between 1991 and 2008, but the pattern of decline differed, with fishery/EI-dependent rural regions disproportionately impacted.
-With the exception of Zone 1 in Labrador and Zone 19 on the Avalon Peninsula, all areas experienced population losses over the 1991 to 2008 period.
+Except for Zone 1 in Labrador and Zone 19 on the Avalon Peninsula, all areas experienced population losses over the 1991 to 2008 period.
 Areas more heavily dependent on the groundfish fishery, such as the Northern Peninsula, the Northeast Coast, the South Coast and areas of the Avalon Peninsula outside the St. John’s Census Metropolitan Area, experienced the largest population losses.

 Larger population losses in rural areas of the province have resulted in an increased concentration of the population in urban areas.
-Further shifts in the regional distribution of the province’s population are expected as rapid aging in rural areas and in-migration to urban areas continues.
+Further shifts in the regional distribution of the province’s population are expected as rapid aging in rural areas and in-migration to urban areas continue.
 This effect, combined with negative natural population change, means that the share of total population in rural areas will continue to trend downward.
-Thus, while total population of the province is expected to increase by 4.2% by 2043, most regions of the province will continue to record significant population decline while a few others will experience population growth.
-In particular, the population in Economic Zone 19, which includes the St. John’s Census Metropolitan Area, is projected to increase by 16.3% over the 2023 to 2043 period.
+The total population of the province is expected to decrease by 0.2% by 2045; most regions of the province will continue to record significant population decline while a few others will experience population growth.
+In particular, the population in Economic Zone 19, which includes most of the St. John’s Census Metropolitan Area, is projected to increase by 19.9% over the 2025 to 2045 period.

 The impacts of demographic change, while not all negative, will be felt across a broad spectrum of Newfoundland and Labrador society.
 It will create challenges in some areas and opportunities for others.